-Your business purpose is “To warm hearts and bring Boston Area families together with delicious and authentic Mexican cuisine.”
+If your business is a restaurant, your business purpose might be something like, “To warm hearts and bring Boston Area families together with delicious and authentic Mexican cuisine.”

-Your website purpose might be to enable families in the Boston Area to learn about your business offerings and easily make online reservations for lunch and dinner.
+So it follows that your business website’s purpose might be to enable families in the Boston Area to learn about your business offerings, and provide an easy way for those families to make online reservations, for lunch and dinner.

 Clarifying the purpose of both your business and your website will help you establish the goals for your project.